Classic Buffalo Wings

 Notes

 Though deep-frying is the traditional method for cooking classic buffalo wings, you can bake them instead of frying.
-Place the floured wings in an oven set to 350°F on a baking rack for 60 minutes.
+Place the seasoned wings in an oven set to 350°F on a baking rack for 50 to 60 minutes.
 Internal temperature should reach 165°F. An air fryer works well set at 350°F for 30 minutes.

 The homemade blue cheese dressing is essential and can be made up to 2 days in advance.